AdrianoRuberto/Labo-SMTP/README.md

 ## Implementation
 ![](https://github.com/AdrianoRuberto/Labo-SMTP/blob/master/figures/diagram.png)

-We quite used the structure described in the webcast.
+We quite used a similar structure as the one described in the webcast.

 * MainRobot
   This class initializes the application.
 It imports the configurations and use it to first create a wave of pranks to send using the